-There are a lot of men on our programme where Christmas time is lacking all these factors, because they are separated from their partners and they are not allowed to see their children due to their abusive behaviours.
+There are a lot of men on our programme for whom Christmas time is lacking all these factors, because they are separated from their partners and they are not allowed to see their children due to their abusive behaviours.
 Then Christmas becomes a time when they can feel dejected, isolated or depressed, leading to destructive behaviours towards themselves.
 Again, we advise that no one should feel that they are on their own and there are plenty of organisations, particularly at this time of year who are there to help.”

-“One key thing I have addressed with the survivors I have been working with who are experiencing domestic abuse, is that Christmas does not have to be perfect.
+“One key thing I have addressed with the survivors I have been working with who are experiencing domestic abuse is that Christmas does not have to be perfect.
 It is just one day.
 More so with women, they feel a huge pressure to ensure everyone is having a good time.
-They take on the responsibility of “making everything perfect” and feel that if in any way something doesn’t go according to plan, it’s there fault.
+They take on the responsibility of “making everything perfect” and feel that if in any way something doesn’t go according to plan, it’s their fault.
 This is absolutely not the case.

-People, anyone, are responsible just for themselves and their children, but that’s it.
+People are responsible just for themselves and their children, but that’s it.
 The adults who are in your home or you share space with at Christmas are adults, they are responsible for their own enjoyment and actions.”

-We see a very large increase in calls and enquiries for our services in January, compared to the rest of the year.
+We see a very large increase in calls and enquiries for our services in January compared to the rest of the year.